Brunch & Batter

 Eye level view of parfait in a jar layered with yogurt, blackberries lemon curd and granola on a grey background.

 This blackberry lemon curd parfait is one of the easiest and healthiest breakfasts to throw together.
 It's even better on the go, as those weekday mornings can get quite hectic.
-I always hate buying ready-made parfaits from the store, because they are usually prepared far in advance and the granola gets too soggy.
-That's why you should try making your own!
-No measuring is required, just layer your ingredients, and top with granola!

 Overhead view of parfait in a jar layered with yogurt, blackberries lemon curd and granola on a grey background.

-• Vanilla yogurt- I like the thickness of greek yogurt, but you can use whatever you like.
+• Vanilla yogurt- I like the thickness of Greek yogurt, but you can use whatever you like.
 I also tend to go for at least a 2% fat yogurt since it's a little richer.

 • Granola- Use whatever granola you like, but you can't go wrong with my delicious vanilla coconut granola.
 It pairs so well with vanilla yogurt, lemon, and blackberries.